-Some people just aren’t cut out for the 9-to-5-behind-a-desk-rat-race.
-If you are one of those people, consider learning how to operate aerial lifts and how to get aerial lift certification.
+If you are one of those people who’s not cut out for a nine-to-five desk job, consider learning how to operate aerial lifts.
 Job satisfaction is only part of the appeal.
-Wherever there are power lines and buildings, and work to be done at heights, there will be jobs for people with aerial lift certification cards.
+Wherever there are power lines, warehouse buildings, construction jobsites and anywhere else there’s work to be done overhead, there will be a demand for certified aerial lift operators.
+It all starts with getting your aerial lift certification.

-Once you’ve decided whether guided, self-paced, or group training is the best way to complete the online aerial lift certification course at your workplace, all that’s left are a few simple steps to sign up for the program.
+Once you’ve decided whether guided, self-paced or group training is the best way for you or your employees to complete ALC’s online certification training, all that’s left are a few simple steps to sign up for the program:

-With our operator training kits and “train the trainer” programs, business owners who employ aerial lift operators can satisfy stringent OSHA aerial lift training requirements without having to go to the trouble of booking a room offsite, hiring a trainer for the day, or purchasing books and other materials.
-Operators can complete our training online, and receive their operator card in only about one hour.
+With our Aerial Lift Operator Training Kit and Train the Trainer programs, business owners who employ aerial lift operators can satisfy strict OSHA aerial lift operator training requirements.
+There are no books or other materials to buy.
+Operators can complete the training online and receive their certification in about one hour.

 OSHA requirements for how to get aerial lift certification can be broken down into three main components:

-1. The first and foremost OSHA rule for aerial lift certification is that only people who are trained and certified are allowed to operate an aerial lift.
-If an OSHA inspector finds an aerial lift operator working without documentary evidence of aerial lift certification in the form of a certificate of completion or an aerial lift certification card, they have the power to levy heavy fines.
-Where an inspector discovers a willful violation of the OSHA standard, they have the authority to raise the fine to ten times the regular amount.
-Note here that not only do employees have to have the necessary aerial lift certification, it has to be documented.
-If it isn’t written down, it didn’t happen.
+1. The first is that only people who are properly trained and certified are allowed to operate an aerial lift.
+If an OSHA inspector finds an aerial lift operator working without an aerial lift certification card, he or she has the power to levy heavy fines on both the operator and the business owner.
+If an inspector discovers a willful violation of an OSHA regulation, they can raise the fine to ten times the usual amount.
+Employees must carry an aerial lift certified operator card whenever they operate the equipment as documented evidence of their certification.

 In November of 2012, OSHA issued a Citation and Notification of Penalty to a chemical company in Ohio.
-Among the citations was a violation, designated as serious, that “the employer failed to ensure that employees were trained on the usage of aerial lifts prior to operation.”
-It turns out that employees in the maintenance department had used an aerial lift to perform assigned tasks, without first learning how to get aerial lift certification.
-The citation didn’t go into detail about how much the company was fined for this violation.
+Included among the charges was a violation they considered very serious.
+According to OSHA, the employer failed to ensure that employees were trained on how to use aerial lifts prior to their operating the equipment.
+As it turns out, maintenance department employees used an aerial lift without being certified to operate the equipment.
+The citation didn’t disclose the details of the fines.

-– Instructions for how to operate aerial lifts properly with the maximum load capacities
+– Instructions on how to safely operate aerial lifts with maximum load capacities.

 3. The third part of OSHA’s requirements for aerial lift certification involves refresher training for operators.

-Re-training is required whenever one or more of the following happens:
+OSHA’s third main requirement for aerial lift certification involves operator refresher training.
+Retraining is required every three years or whenever one or more of the following happens:

-With convenient online training from ALC, you won’t find an easier or faster way to get your aerial lift certification.
-From any device with an internet connection and in only about one hour, you can hold your aerial lift certification and be ready to operate aerial lifts and prevent accidents.
+You won’t find an easier or faster way to get aerial lift operator certification than through ALC’s convenient online training.
+Using a smartphone, tablet or other digital device anywhere there’s an internet connection, in about one hour, you and your employees can become certified and ready to operate aerial lifts.

-AerialLiftCertification offers three easy ways to train: guided, self-paced or group training.
-You choose whichever method best suits your learning style, and no matter which you choose you’ll be 100% OSHA-compliant.
-We’ve designed our programs to be easy to understand and retain the information.
-Lives and limbs are at stake.
-We are not prepared to accept a standard of learning just enough to pass the test and then forget it, and neither should you.
+We offer three easy ways to train, which are guided, self-paced or as a group.
+Choose whichever method best suits your learning style.
+Whichever program you choose, you’ll be 100% OSHA-compliant.
+We’ve designed our programs to be easy to understand.
+With lives and limbs at stake, we won’t accept learning standards that make it easy to pass the training without retaining what’s been learned, and neither should you.

-By the time you have completed our aerial lift certification training, you will know how dangerous it is to operate an aerial lift, as well as the importance of caution, awareness and being safety savvy.
-Our computerized programs are so simple that if you can use a smartphone, you can get aerial lift certification.
-In only about one hour, you can be holding your operator card!
+By the time you complete our aerial lift operator certification training, you’ll know how dangerous it can be to operate an aerial lift.
+You’ll also understand the importance of being cautious, remaining alert and being safety conscious.
+It’s so simple that if you can use a smartphone, you can become certified in only about an hour.